Mithileysh/Security-Monitoring-Visualisation-System/README.md

 # Security-Monitoring-Visualisation-System
-VIS components for a security system, to monitor the state and confirm the system's health running.
+This visualisation system is used to monitor the state and confirm the system's health running.
 All codes were wrote based on `D3.js version 3.x`.

 ## Introduction